reneaas/classes_in_cpp/README.md

 ```

 Let's discuss a few details here:
-- We have to sections: *private* and *public*.
+- We have two sections: *private* and *public*.
-  1. In the *private* section we declare variables that we need inside the class but that we do not need to access directly from outside the class.
-(I typically declare all my variables private and use class functions to print, write to file and so forth so I never need to manually change anything)
+  1. In the *private* section we declare variables that we need inside the class but do not need to access directly from outside the class.
+(I typically declare all my variables private and use class functions to print, write to file and so forth so I never need to manually change anything - neither should you).
   2. The *public* section is where we declare the class functions.
       * You may declare variables here too if you want to access or change them from the outside of the class, but we'll restrict ourselves to the simpler case where no variable is public.
 - I've used "m_" in all the class variables.
 This is to distinguish them from the variables we send in.
 As a result, we get a better overview of which variables belong to the class (called member variables), and which variables do not.